Essent/nativescript-salesforce/README.md

 ## Usage

-To use nativescript-salesforce you must first import the module:
+To use nativescript-salesforce-dmp you must first import the module:
 ```ts
 import { SalesforceDMP, KeyValue } from '@essent/nativescript-salesforce-dmp';
 ```